Personal information is for sale now!

 Chances are high that your personal information is out there somewhere on the dark web.
 Once hackers acquire your data, it’s packaged and sold online so criminals can do all sorts of things using your identity.

-Think in terms of long-game scam rings using personal data mashups to create new identities that can go undetected for a while.
+Long-game scam rings can use personal data mashups to create new identities that can go undetected for a while.
 The other side is a stealth attack on your personal information and all the accounts tied to it.
 With a few pieces of data, criminals can gain access to your bank accounts, apply for credit, transfer money between accounts, and even buy a house before you’re privy to what happened.

 Data shopping sprees